Superannuation in Australia: Investments

 As a result, superannuation funds tend to invest in a wide variety of assets with a mix of duration and risk/return characteristics.
 The recent investment performance of superannuation funds compares favourably with alternative assets such as ten year bonds.

 Types of superannuation funds

-There are about 500 superannuation funds operating in Australia.
-Of those, 362 have assets totalling greater than $50 million.
-Superannuation assets totalled $2.7 trillion at the end of the June 2018 quarter, a new record according to the Association of Superannuation Funds of Australia.
+There are 93 APRA regulated superannuation funds which are classified as corporate, industry, public sector or retail.
+These 93 funds manage $2.9 trillion (or 70%) of the $4.2 trillion funds within superannuation.

 There are different types of superannuation funds: